Technical Debt as a Product-Engineering Issue

 Here is one of the possible solutions for handling technical debt.

-- Compare the benefit of the selected technical issues against the new features.
-One approach is to determine how much time you want to dedicate to handling the technical debt issues.
-Sometimes it's 20% of the roadmap time, sometimes 10% and sometimes the best decision is to dedicate more than 50% if there is an approaching deadline or another impactful event.
+- Partner with your Product team members.
+One possible approach is to agree on how much time you want to dedicate to handling the technical debt issues.
+Sometimes it's 20% of the roadmap time, sometimes 10% and sometimes the best decision is to dedicate more than 50%.
+It is both Product and Engineering question.

-- Put it on the roadmap, but focus only on a few topics at the time.
+- Put it on the roadmap, but I'd recommend to focus only on a few topics at the time.

 Two more things